Monster (2003 film): Plot

-In 1989, after moving from Michigan to Daytona Beach, Florida, and on the verge of committing suicide, street prostitute Aileen Wuornos meets Selby Wall in a gay bar.
-Although she is initially hostile and declares that she is not gay, Aileen talks to Selby while drinking beer.
-Selby takes to Aileen almost immediately, as she likes that she is very protective of her.
-Selby invites Aileen to spend the night with her.
-The two women return to the house where Selby is staying (temporarily exiled by her parents following the accusation from another girl that Selby tried to kiss her).
+In 1989, after moving from Michigan to Daytona Beach, Florida, and on the verge of committing suicide, street prostitute Aileen "Lee" Wuornos meets another woman named Selby Wall in a gay bar.
+Although she is initially hostile and declares that she is not a lesbian, Aileen talks to Selby while drinking beer.
+Selby takes to Aileen almost immediately and invites her to spend the night with her.
+The two women return to the house where Selby is staying after being temporarily exiled by her religious parents following the accusation from another girl that Selby tried to kiss her.
 They later agree to meet at a roller skating rink, and they kiss for the first time.
-Aileen and Selby fall in love, but they have nowhere to go, so Selby goes back to her aunt's home.
+Aileen and Selby fall in love and agree to meet for another date the following evening.